adib49/patient_monitor/SETUP.md

 }
 ```

-For full documentation and details, continue reading below.
+For full documentation and details, continue reading below and for api endpoints check api_documentation.md

 ## Tech Stack